ibbaa/keepitup/MANUAL.md

 virtual interfaces are hidden.
 Enable **Show all interfaces** to display the full list.

-Each interface is shown with its system name and the operational status — for example `Gi1/0/2 : copper Up`.
+Each interface is shown with its system name and the operational status — for example `Gi1/0/1 : copper Up` or `Gi1/0/2 : copper Down`.
 Use the checkbox next to each interface to enable monitoring for that interface.